prometheus/docs/content/docs/querying/operators.md

 Example query:

-    method:http_errors:rate5m / on(method) group_left(code,domain) method:http_requests:rate5m
+    method:http_errors:rate5m / on(method) group_left(code,source) method:http_requests:rate5m

 In this case the left vector contains more than one entry per `method` label value.
-Thus, we indicate this using `group_left` and provide `code` as the label that ensures that the result vector entries are unique.
-The `domain` label name simply requests to include the label into the result elements.
+Thus, we indicate this using `group_left`.
+To ensure that the result vector entries are unique, additional labels have to be provided.
+Either `code` or `source` satisfy this requirement, but both can be added for a more detailed result.
 The elements from the right side are now matched with multiple elements with the same `method` label on the left:

-    {domain="example.com", method="get", code="500"}  0.04            //  24 / 600
+    {source="internal", method="get", code="500"}  0.04            //  24 / 600
-    {domain="example.com", method="get", code="404"}  0.05            //  30 / 600
+    {source="external", method="get", code="404"}  0.05            //  30 / 600
-    {domain="example.com", method="post", code="500"} 0.1             //  12 / 120
+    {source="internal", method="post", code="500"} 0.1             //  12 / 120
-    {domain="example.com", method="post", code="404"} 0.175           //  21 / 120
+    {source="external", method="post", code="404"} 0.175           //  21 / 120

 _Many-to-one and one-to-many matching are advanced use cases that should be carefully considered.
 Often a proper use of `on(<labels>)` provides the desired outcome._